• Skip to primary navigation

 abline(lm(height ~ bodymass))

-In the next blog post, we will look again at regression.
+In the next blog post, we will look at diagnosing our regression model in R.

 See our full R Tutorial Series and other blog posts regarding R programming.